delpinolisette/delpinolisette.github.io/ruby.md

     - find the post a comment belongs to

 **Dual Implementation in Ruby/Rails**
+* this is where associations implementations take place, abstracted away by ruby.
 * through ActiveRecord ORM
     * Step 1: use generator for `Post` model (in previous ex)
     * Step 2: use generator for `Comments` model
-        - add `post:references` as a column
+        - add `post:references` as a column (needs to be plural)
     * Step 3: `rails db:migrate`
     * Step 4: in `Comment.rb` model file, add `belong_to :user`
     * Step 5: in `Post.rb` model file under class declaration add `has_many :comments, dependent: destroy`
         - why add `dependent: destroy`?
+        - because when you destroy the post you will destroy all the comments associated with that post.
 * new CRUD available:

 ```ruby